-Honourary Membership is presented to an individual who has rendered distinguished service to the profession, whether residing in Canada or elsewhere.
-The Honourary Member does not pay fees and cannot vote at meetings, or hold any elected office in the CVMA.
+Honorary Membership is presented to an individual who has rendered distinguished service to the profession, whether residing in Canada or elsewhere.
+The Honorary Member does not pay fees and cannot vote at meetings or hold any elected office in the CVMA.

 Established by the CVMA in 1986, and sponsored by Merck Animal Health, this award recognizes leadership in the care and well-being of animals.
 The award is presented to a CVMA member whose work is judged to have contributed significantly to the welfare and well-being of animals.
 Recipients receive $1,000.